What to Do When a Job Offer is Withdrawn

 Options for What to Do if a Job Offer is Rescinded

 Unfortunately, you don't have many legal rights.
 That's why it's important to carefully evaluate the job offer and the company before you accept the offer to try and ensure the offer is going to hold up.
+If the job offer is conditional, be sure you can meet all the requirements for it becoming permanent.
 The last thing you want to do is quit your job and perhaps relocate, only to find out you don't have the new job you were counting on.
 Mimi Moore, Partner in the Chicago office of Bryan Cave LLP, shares her expertise on the steps to take when you have been offered a new job and the offer is rescinded.

 First of all, it's important to be aware that from a legal perspective you don't have many rights.
 That's because most states are employment at will, which means that the company doesn't have to have a reason to terminate your employment.

 The same logic holds true for prospective employees.